Hear about an eye doctor’s opinion about eye care – Dr Taji

 Alternating indoor activities with outdoor.
 I grew up in a household where if it was cold, we sheltered indoors.
 Now that I have kids of my own, I recognize the importance of embracing outdoor activity all year around.
 Our children’s eyeballs continue to grow until late adolescence and early adulthood.

-The more ‘near work’ the eyes do, the more the muscles of the eyes change and flex in order to bring a clear image to the brain.
+The more ‘near work’ the eyes do, the more the muscles of the eyes change and flex to bring a clear image to the brain.
 In eyeballs that are still growing, excessive ‘near work’ can cause the length of the eyeball to grow faster than the average individual.
 Experts have indicated that the prevalence of myopia (nearsightedness) is increasing at an alarming rate, with certain regions seeing myopia at epidemic proportions.
-A paper published in the journal Ophthalmology estimated that by the year 2050, 50% of the world will be nearsighted, and 10% are at risk of high myopia (severe nearsightedness).
+A paper published in the journal Ophthalmology estimated that by 2050, 50% of the world will be nearsighted, and 10% are at risk of high myopia.
 This is alarming, but preventable.

 Investing in our children’s eye health is a key part of investing in their overall development.
 When we arm our children with the right tools and knowledge from a young age, we are instilling healthy habits that will help them thrive throughout life, helping to raise healthy and well-balanced individuals.